RredCat/Checkers/README.md

 # Chekers
-Check your task in other way.
+Check your tasks in other way.